monowai/flockdata.org/README.md

 * ab-search - records the latest version of a document audited by ab-engine in ElasticSearch

 ## Viewing the information
-Neo4J & ElasticSearch query tools will work effortlessely AuditBucket information.
-Here are a few to check out.
+AuditBucket information is stored in industry standard JSON documents.
+Any Neo4j or ElasticSearch query tools can work effortlessely AuditBucket information.

-[Kibana](http://www.elasticsearch.org/overview/kibana/) - [speed of business](http://www.adamalthus.com/blog/2013/06/05/cloud-computing-and-complexity/#more-890) dashboard/query tool from the clever chaps at ElasticSearch
-[Linkurious](http://linkurio.us/) - HTML graph exploration tool

 -Mike